royriojas/vh-install/README.md

     # the path could be either relative or absolute
     sudo vh-install -d ./document/root -h some.domain.com --ssl --ssl-key ./apache-conf/server.key --ssl-cert ./apache-conf/server.crt

+    # create a virtual host "some.domain.com" with document root relative to the current execution folder ./document/root in linux
+    sudo vh-install -d ./document/root -h some.domain.com --lnx

+    # Just show what actions will the command do with the --test parameter
+    sudo vh-install -d ./document/root -h some.domain.com --lnx --test sudo vh-install -d ./document/root -h some.domain.com --ssl --test --ssl-key ./apache-conf/server.key --ssl-cert ./apache-conf/server.crt

-if *--ssl* option is specified then the following vhost will be added to */etc/apache2/extra/httpd-ssl.conf*
+if `--ssl` option is specified then the following vhost will be added to `/etc/apache2/extra/httpd-ssl.conf`

    <VirtualHost *:443>
      SSLEngine on